 Kelly and Woolley – About us.

 Kelly and Woolley are an acoustic duo who hail from Cambridge and Bury St Edmunds.
-We sing songs and play tunes from a wide variety of styles, but particularly Cajun, folk, bluegrass and country.
-We have been playing together as a duo for ten years and perform regularly in venues and at Festivals across the region.
+We sing songs and play tunes from a wide variety of styles, but particularly Folk, Americana, Country and Cajun.
+We have been playing together as a duo for thirteen years and perform regularly in venues and at Festivals across the Eastern region.

-Matt is a multi instrumentalist and plays in a number of orchestras as well as Thursday’s Band with Mark Gamon, Lucinda fudge and Nick Blishen .
-Matt played in postpunk group Strumpet City in Brighton in the mid-eighties, and with The Lizards, a Cajun and blues band in South London.
+Matt is a multi instrumentalist and plays in a number of orchestras as well as Thursday’s Band, a fine quartet which is a vehicle for some superb songwriting.
+Matt played in post punk group Strumpet City in Brighton in the mid-eighties, and with The Lizards, a Cajun and blues band in South London.
 He played in Ti-fer Cajun band in the 90’s with Phil Underwood and Will Sneyd.
 He also had a brief stint as alto sax player in Raj and the Magitones.

 Gary co-ran Salisbury Folk Club in the 90s and since moving to Cambridge to work at The Junction in 1994 he played regularly at the Mayflower and Cambridge folk clubs, in the later years with good friend Stephen Greenwood playing fiddle, and occasionally Cath Coombs on Cello.